cefore/cefpyco/README.md

 Then, by using the “while loop” syntax, the Publisher app continues to execute `h.receive()`.
 If the target Interest is successfully received, `h.send_data()` is called and a Data packet will be sent back.
 Because this is a Publisher app, it will keep looping indefinitely.
-If you want to provide the content just once, you can break the loop by inserting `break'.
+If you want to provide the content just once, you can break the loop by inserting `break`.

 ### Creating Consumer app